 Type up to 5 nouns that your blog represents and see an auto-generated list of 5 blog ideas.
 HubSpot’s Blog Idea Generator is great when you want to convert a keyword into an actionable headline.
 It can also help you get started on what kind of content to write.
 In the demo below, I typed “shampoo” and four other related keywords to get a ton of blog post ideas:

-You can also unlock a year worth’s of blog post ideas by filling out a simple form by clicking on “Unlock 250 more blog ideas.”
-All of this for free!
+You can also unlock a year’s worth of blog post ideas by filling out a simple form and clicking “Unlock 250 more blog ideas.”
+Free tool.

-You can also take your blog’s SEO a step further by ensuring that your on-page SEO is top-notch.
-Luckily, there are tools for this that can help.
+You can push your blog’s SEO further by making sure your on-page SEO is tight.
+There are tools for this.

 Details SEO Extension